-- Replacing a conveyor’s head pulley with a Pulley Magnet.
+- When it is not possible to install a Drum Magnet, a conveyor’s head pulley is replaced with a Pulley Magnet.
 Ferrous metal is attracted to the magnetic field and deposited underneath the conveyor and away from the non-magnetic slag;

-Suspending a Permanent Overband or Suspension Magnet (i.e. self-clean or manual clean) or Electro Overband or Suspension Magnet across or over a conveyor.
+- A third option involves suspending a Permanent Overband or Suspension Magnet (i.e. self-clean or manual clean) across or over a conveyor.
 Metal is lifted off the conveyor belt and either held on the magnet face or automatically discharged.
-Commonly Overband Magnets are used to remove large tramp metal that could damage the crusher.
+Commonly Overband Magnets are used to remove large tramp metal that could damage the crusher;

 Electro Drum Magnets

 Heavy-duty large diameter Electro Drum Magnets recover ferrous metal from incineration ash, steel slag and automobile shredded scrap.

 Overband magnets, suspended over conveyors, recover ferrous metal from crushed slag and are available as permanent and electromagnetic designs.

 Magnetic Head Pulleys

 The Magnetic Head Pulley replaces the standard head pulley of a conveyor to provide continuous separation of ferrous metals from conveyed products.

 Magnetic Separators for Steelworks and Slag Processing